ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/projection.md

 -   `ALTER TABLE [db.]table CLEAR PROJECTION name IN PARTITION partition_name` - Deletes projection files from disk without removing description.

-The commands ADD, DROP and CLEAR are lightweight in a sense that they only change metadata or remove files.
+The commands `ADD`, `DROP` and `CLEAR` are lightweight in a sense that they only change metadata or remove files.

 Also, they are replicated, syncing projections metadata via ZooKeeper.